 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Columbia, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-How to Appeal a Columbia, MO DWI Administrative Hearing Decision
+Appealing the Decision of a Columbia, MO DWI Administrative Hearing

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Columbia, MO circuit court within 15 days of the final ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
 Our Columbia, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Columbia, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Columbia, MO DWI/DUI attorneys to present a stronger defense.
+The appeal moves to a de novo hearing, where the Columbia, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Columbia, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Columbia, MO, you’re not just selecting the ideal DWI administrative hearing lawyer lawyer in and around Columbia, MO – you’re protecting your license, your rights, your freedom, and your future.
-In addition to esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for Columbia, MO residents:
+If you choose a Combs Waterkotte Columbia, MO DWI administrative hearing lawyer, you’re not just hiring a leading DWI administrative hearing lawyer lawyer in Columbia, MO and beyond – you’re protecting your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for Columbia, MO residents:

-Don’t Wait—Contact a Columbia, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Columbia, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in Columbia, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Columbia, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free, no-obligation case review.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review.
 Our Columbia, MO DWI defense team is ready to fight for you and build a strong case to protect your future.